Team-Nutshell/nutshellengine-docs/source/types/Light/index.rst

 			  - Any array of 3 numbers.
 			* - cutoff
 			  - Array of Number
-			  - Only used in spot lights.
+			  - Only used by spot lights.
 In degrees.
 			  - Any array of 2 numbers.